mzagane/ZM_J_Code_Metrics/README.md

  commands,... which are stored in a config file (property file).
 When trying to add a language this parameters must be taken in account (may be this is the most thing to do to add a language :)

+ 3) Funding request :
+I am looking for funding, to improve the project by:
+- Code Metrics: adding support for other languages, adding other metrics, improving performance
+- Other type of fact extraction: Bags of words, Tokens embedding,...
+- Funding is for:
+- My own time (development and research),
+- Upgrading Github account